 TYLin designed all components related to the bridges, roads, interchanges, and landscaping for the Chongqing Expressway Project, Horizontal Line in Chongqing, China.

-The Chongqing Expressway Project has provided significant development space for sustainable urban growth in Chongqing and optimized the local transportation network.
+The Chongqing Expressway Project optimizes the local transportation network and provides significant development space for sustainable urban growth.

-- The transportation hub, which facilitates the transfer of traffic modes, was established in accordance with the principles of "traffic volume oriented", "positive guidance" and "efficient connection".
+- The transportation hub facilitates the transition of traffic modes and was established in accordance with the principles of "traffic volume orientation, positive guidance, and efficient connection."

-- An environmental impact analysis was undertaken to identify the issues arising from the construction phase.
-This analysis was used to minimize the impact upon the local population, and led to a series of curved alignments rather than simple alignments in order to protect established trees and local historical areas.
+- TYLin’s environmental impact analysis led to a series of curved alignments to protect established trees and local historical areas.